Huma Bhabha: Early life and education

 Bhabha was born in Karachi, Pakistan.
 Her mother was an artist, though did not work as one professionally.
 Bhabha's childhood home was full of art books, and her mother would often help her with projects.
 By high school, Huma enjoyed drawing and painting and had started to think about becoming a professional artist.

 Travelling to the United States to study in 1981, Bhabha received her B.F.A. at the Rhode Island School of Design (1985), where she majored in printmaking while also taking classes in painting.
 After graduating, she returned to Pakistan for nearly 2 years.
-After her father passed away in 1986, she returned to the United States and attended Columbia University, where she earned her M.F.A.
+After her father died in 1986, she returned to the United States and attended Columbia University, where she earned her M.F.A.
 (1989).
 While at Columbia, she made paintings using found wood and metal instead of canvas, which allowed her to incorporate formal qualities such as shape, space, and color.
 Starting in her second year at Columbia, she worked as an assistant to artist Meyer Vaisman, from whom she learned how to be a professional artist.
 She continued working for him after she graduated and leveraged the professional connection to network and meet people in the art world.

 Bhabha lived in New York City until 2002, when she moved to Poughkeepsie, New York, where she currently resides and works.
 She lives with her husband, Jason Fox, who is also an artist and whom she married in 1990.